Yay! Your trying-for-a-baby days are about to begin. You’re ready to get to work, but is your body ready for pregnancy?

 This is such an exciting time in life for you and your partner – and a little planning can go a long way.

 Get started by putting aside your birth control, tracking your cycle to get more familiar with your body and making a preconception appointment.
 Then focus on things like adding a daily prenatal vitamin, diet and exercise, kicking bad habits and so on.
 Finally, let the practice begin.
 Get a fertility-friendly lubricant and start your baby-making sessions.
+You’ll be scheduling your first prenatal appointment before you know it.

 We also have a robust pregnancy resource guide that connects you with all kinds of tips and information to help you on your pregnancy journey.